The Most Common Mercedes-Benz C300 Problems Are Predictably Expensive

-The owner reported that the transfer case was making too much noise while the car was being driven at highway speed.
+The owner reported that the transfer case was noisy while driving at highway speed.
 The dealership’s solution was to replace the entire transmission at a whopping cost of $7,860 to the owner, since the issue occurred outside the warranty period.
-Besides the disappointment of having to pay out-of-pocket for the repair, the owner was also miffed because the transmission was re-engineered and not new.
+Besides the disappointment of having to pay out-of-pocket for the repair, this owner received a refurbished component rather than a brand-new one.

 This problem occurred at only 40,000.
 Car Complaints gives it a severity rating of “really awful.”

 The 2020 Mercedes-Benz C300 has all the panache of previous models but far fewer problems.
 The C300 is available in sedan, coupe, and convertible body styles.
 The performance-oriented AMG variants offer a more powerful engine and sportier suspension and handling.
 For U.S. customers, Mercedes-Benz is also introducing a plug-in hybrid model for the C-Class, the C350e.

 Standard exterior features include automatic LED headlights, rain-sensing windshield wipers, heated power-adjustable side mirrors, and keyless entry.
 A rearview camera, panoramic sunroof, 18-inch alloy wheels, and a hands-free power liftgate also come standard.

 Both the new C300 and the variable all-wheel-drive C300 4Matic are powered with a standard turbocharged 2.0-liter four-cylinder engine.
 It produces 255 hp and 273 lb-ft of torque.
 The EPA-estimated fuel economy is 24/35 mpg city/highway.